 Diamond color charts have you confused?
 We’re breaking down everything you need to know about diamond color grades so you can shop diamonds and save money.

 By Stephanie Dore

-When it comes to diamond color, most of us aren’t talking fancy pinks and vibrant blues—though those are certainly out there and worth exploring—but rather, a range of 23 subtle shades of, well, nothing much.
-After all, how many different versions of “colorless” do we really need?
-Apparently the answer is three!
-But when you’re shopping for diamonds, let’s face it, that’s not particularly helpful.
+When it comes to diamond color, most of us aren’t talking fancy pinks and vibrant blues—though those are certainly out there and worth exploring—but rather, a range of 23 subtle shades of, well, subtle.
+So subtle that there are three different versions of “colorless” darling, and that’s just the start!
+But let’s face it, that’s not particularly helpful.
 And the color chart?
 Talk about confusing.
 But we’re here to break it down for you.
 What does that diamond color chart really mean?
 And what won’t it tell you about picking the diamond of your dreams?

 A Very Good Place to Start

 What is diamond color, you ask?
 In layperson’s terms, it’s the body color of your diamond.
 Most frequently, this is a very faint yellow, gray, or brown tone.
 For both natural, mined diamonds and lab created diamonds, this color is the result of trace elements found in the diamond’s chemical makeup.
 Yellow, for instance, is caused by the presence of nitrogen during diamond formation.
 This causes the diamond to absorb blue light and transmit yellow back to the eye.
 In the same way, a bit of boron can create a blue diamond, and some friendly radiation can create a green one!

 For both mined and lab created diamonds, body color is caused by the presence of certain chemicals.
 Yellow, for instance, is caused by trace amounts of nitrogen present during the diamond’s growth.
 This causes the diamond to absorb blue light and transmit yellow back to the eye.
 In the same way, a bit of boron can create a blue diamond, and some friendly radiation can create a green one!